Piazzale Loreto

 Piazzale Loreto is a major city square in Milan, Italy.

 Origin

 The name Loreto is also used in a wider sense to refer to the district surrounding the square, which is part of the Zone 2 administrative division, in the northeastern part of the city.
-The name "Loreto" derives from an old sanctuary that used to be there and that was dedicated to Our Lady of Loreto (a town in the province of Ancona).
+The name "Loreto" derives from an old sanctuary that used to be there and that was dedicated to Our Lady of Loreto in the province of Ancona.

 Transportation

-The Milan metro Loreto station on line 1 is located partially underneath the square; it is an important transfer station with line 2.
+The Milan Metro Loreto station on line 1 is located partially underneath the square; it is an important transfer station with line 2.
 The tracks and platforms of this latter line are located, however, underneath nearby Piazza Argentina.